johnfactotum/gedit-restore-minimap/README.md

 ```

 ## Known Issues
-* The minimap is now rendered in the side panel, which means:
-  * You can't use other side panels and the minimap at the same time.
-  * The minimap is displayed on the left, which can be odd.
+* The minimap is displayed on the left, which can be a bit odd.
 * It'd be nice if the minimap can use Gnome Builder's block font, but I couldn't figure out how.

 ## See also